AI in Cybersecurity: A Double-Edged Sword

 Striking a Balance: The Road Ahead

-The challenge for the future lies in striking a balance between leveraging AI for cybersecurity while mitigating the risks it poses when used maliciously.
+The challenge for the future lies in striking a balance between leveraging AI for cybersecurity and mitigating the risks it poses when used maliciously.
 This balancing act requires a multi-faceted approach:

 1. Continuous Innovation: The cybersecurity industry must continually innovate to stay ahead of AI-powered threats.